 Cases involving spinal cord injuries can be serious and complicated because such injuries often leave permanent pain and disability, and greatly affect the individual’s daily life.
 As a result, people with spinal cord injuries can usually expect compensation for all of the medical treatment they received to treat their injury.
 It can also include continued treatment of the person’s injuries and any modifications to their lifestyle or home.
 If you missed work or are no longer able to work, you may be compensated for that as well.
-Contact the experienced Philadelphia spinal cord injury lawyers at the Law Office of Jared S. Zafran to discuss the details of your case.
+Contact the experienced Philadelphia spinal cord injury lawyers at The Law Office of Jared S. Zafran, LLC to discuss the details of your case.

 Are back Injuries Hard to Prove in a Personal Injury Case?

 It can be difficult to pinpoint the exact cause of a back injury, and insurance companies know this.
 Unfortunately, they will often insist that the injured party must have had the injury prior to the incident, or have a pre-existing condition.
 Depending on the nature of the injured person’s work or lifestyle, they may claim that the injury is a result of degenerative conditions.
 However, if the injured party had no back injury prior to the incident, it is usually easy to prove.
 In some states, even previous injuries that were exacerbated by the accident are still considered to be the responsibility of the at-fault party.
-Philadelphia spinal cord injury lawyers at the Law Office of Jared S. Zafran can help you determine if you have a case.
+Philadelphia spinal cord injury lawyers at The Law Office of Jared S. Zafran, LLC can help you determine if you have a case.